Meet The Team

 JR Gallegos is the Director of Case Management Services at Valiant Living.
 JR’s focus is to ensure our clients have a smooth transition from active addiction, through our program, and to sustained recovery.
 JR works directly with the CSAT clinical team and our intimacy disorder clients.
 JR also works one-on-one with partners to help ensure safety and accountability while the client is in our care.
 JR is a Certified Addiction Technician in Colorado and has currently been accepted into the Master of Social Work program at Metropolitan State University- Denver and hopes to have his MSW soon.
 JR will also soon be starting his Certified Sex Addiction Therapist training and hopes to become a CSAT.
 JR is a native of the beautiful state of New Mexico and has a strong passion for the family systems work necessary to achieve healing from addiction and mental health.

-Travis Simmons performs several roles at Valiant Living as a Housing Technician, Case Manager and Maintenance Supervisor.
-Having experienced his own recovery journey, Travis is passionate about the 12 steps and helping others build new and meaningful lives.
-As a part of the Valiant team, Travis helps to provide a safe and structured environment for our clients.
-He is currently working towards becoming a certified Peer Recovery Support Specialists and holds a BLS certification from Red Cross of Colorado.
-Outside of work Travis enjoys spending time outdoors and restoring cars.
+Travis operates as the Director of Recovery Housing at Valiant Living and is also the Safety Officer.
+He has performed several roles at the company as a Behavioral Health Tech, Case Manager, and Maintenance Supervisor.
+Having experienced his own recovery journey, Travis is passionate about the 12 steps and helping others find their recovery.
+As a part of the Valiant team, Travis works to ensure our program participants have a safe and structured environment in which they can begin their recovery and build meaningful connections with their peers.
+Outside of work Travis enjoys spending time outdoors and working on cars. "

 Jill completed Addiction Counseling courses as well as Marriage and Family Therapy courses at the Colorado School of Family Therapy.
 She is a licensed addiction counselor (LAC) as well as a licensed professional counselor (LPC) and is currently working on completing the required hours needed to obtain her marriage and family therapy licensure as well as obtaining her CSAT Certification.
 Once she has received licensure in marriage and family therapy Jill plans on becoming trained in AAMFT Supervision.